panglesd/slipshow/docs/figures-bit-by-bit.rst

       <rect style="fill: blue" width="2" height="2" x="8" y="8" />
     </svg>

 You can add classes and IDs by editing the XML directly.
-For instance, to add an identifier nd a class to the red square:
+For instance, to add an identifier and a class to the red square:

 .. code-block:: xml